appbaseio/reactivesearch/content/docs/reactivesearch/vue/advanced/analytics.md

 ## Click Analytics

 Click analytics have to be wired into the result components.
-Its supported in `ReactiveList`.When using `ReactiveList`, the `renderItem` or `renderAllData` prop|slot-scope receives an extra property to make click analytics work which you have to invoke with `onClick`.
+Its supported in `ReactiveList`.When using `ReactiveList`, the `renderItem` or `render` prop|slot-scope receives an extra property to make click analytics work which you have to invoke with `onClick`.
+This method also supports the document id(optional) as the second param.
+If document id is not set then ReactiveSearch will calculate it based on the click position.

 ```html
 <reactive-list